solidity-labs-io/forge-proposal-simulator/docs/guides/governor-oz-proposal.md

 ## Proposal Simulation

-First, remove all addresses in `Addresses.json` before running through the tutorial.
-There are two ways to execute proposals:

-1. **Using `forge test`**: Details on this method can be found in the [integration-tests.md](../testing/integration-tests.md) section.
-2. **Using `forge script`**: This is the chosen method for this tutorial.

-## Running the Proposal with `forge script`

 ### Deploying a Governor OZ on Testnet

 You'll need a Governor OZ contract set up on the testnet before running the proposal.